 - The Love Witch (2016) a beautiful witch makes men fall in love with her and then kills them.

-- The Last Witch (2017) a group of friends make a documentary about a woman convicted of witchcraft, and things go wrong in this found-footage witch horror movie.
+- The Last Witch (2017) a group of friends creates a documentary about a woman convicted of witchcraft, and things go wrong in this found-footage witch horror movie.

-- The Witch in the Window (2018) a new take on the witch movie and a Shutter original.
+- The Witch in the Window (2018) a new take on the witch movie and a Shudder original.

 - Wicked Witches (2018) a group of beautiful cannibal witches lures men to a farm to exploit them.